Decomposition of complex hyperbolic isometries by involutions: Decomposition of complex hyperbolic isometries

-\begin{theorem} Let $T$ be a holomorphic isometry of $\h^n$, that is, $T \in \PU(n,1)$.
-Then $T$ is a product of at most four involutions and a complex $k$-reflection, where $k \leq 2$; $k=0$ if $T$ is elliptic; $k=1$ if $T$ is ellipto-translation or hyperbolic; $k=2$ if $T$ is ellipto-parabolic and $n>2$. \end{theorem} Since an isometry that is a product of two involutions is also reversible, we have the following. \begin{cor} Let $T$ be a holomorphic isometry of $\h^n$, that is, $T \in \PU(n,1)$.
+In this section, we prove the following theorem. \begin{theorem} Let $T$ be a holomorphic isometry of $\h^n$, that is, $T \in \PU(n,1)$.
+Then $T$ is a product of at most four involutions and a complex $k$-reflection, where $k \leq 2$; $k=0$ if $T$ is elliptic; $k=1$ if $T$ is ellipto-translation or hyperbolic; $k=2$ if $T$ is ellipto-parabolic and $n>2$. \end{theorem} Note that ellipto-parabolics do not exists when $n=2$.
+An element $f$ in $\U(2,1)$ that has minimal polynomial of the form $(x-\lambda)^3$, is an element of the form $\Lambda P$, where $\Lambda=\lambda 1_{3}$ is a central element and $P$ is a non-vertical translation.
+Hence $f$ acts as a non-vertical translation.

+Since an isometry that is a product of two involutions is also reversible, we have the following. \begin{cor} Let $T$ be a holomorphic isometry of $\h^n$, that is, $T \in \PU(n,1)$.
 Then $T$ is a product of at most two reversible elements and a complex $k$-reflection, where $k \leq 2$; $k=0$ if $T$ is elliptic; $k=1$ if $T$ is ellipto-translation or hyperbolic; $k=2$ if $T$ is ellipto-parabolic and $n>2$. \end{cor}

 The theorem will follow from several lemmas that we prove below.
 We also note down the following theorem from \cite{gp} that will be used in the proof.